When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Fetal Alcohol Syndrome Statistics Worldwide

-1. Global prevalence: The estimated global prevalence of FASD is 7.7 cases per 1,000 people (15).
+1. Global FASD rate: The estimated prevalence of FASD worldwide is 7.7 cases per 1,000 people (15).

-Drinking In Early Pregnancy Without Knowing
+Drinking in Early Pregnancy Without Knowing

 How to Stop Drinking Alcohol During Pregnancy